AbduzZami/Brats2020-Segmentation-using-3DUnet/README.md

 <!-- ABOUT THE PROJECT -->
 ## Introduction

-A brain tumor is an abnormal growth of cells in the brain MRI scans are best for detecting brain tumors
+A brain tumor is an abnormal growth of cells in the brain cells.
+MRI scans are best for detecting brain tumors.
 An automated brain tumor segmentation will help to open new era in the treatment of brain tumor.

 <!-- Objectives -->